escapin/bayesianNetworks/README.md

 6 | TemperatureWindow | Celsius
 7 | RelativeHumidity | percent
 8 | TemperatureDoor | Celsius

+All the data is saved in the MATLAB formatted data file `bNet_data.mat`.

 ### Accuracy of our Bayesian Network